Bachelor of Laws (LLB)

 Which university awards the Bachelor of Laws (LLB) degree offered at Euro University of Bahrain (EUB)?

 The LLB degree offered at EUB is awarded by the University of London, highlighting the international recognition and prestige associated with the qualification.
-The programme has been designed through a collaborative effort of six leading UK universities, and as a student, you’ll be part of the University of London community.
+The programme has been designed through a collaborative effort of six leading UK universities, and as a student, you will be part of the University of London community.

 What practical skills will I gain in addition to legal knowledge?